SIXwishlist/Server-Panel/README.md

 			Autostart wenn user wants to connect
 			(S)FTP(S) for Mods

-Voiceserver Module:
+	Voiceserver Modul:
 		TeamSpeak 3
 		Mumble
 		(Ventrilo)

 	Cloud:
 		NextCloud

-Webserver Module:
+	Webserver Modul:
 		Nginx
 			Configurable for Multiple Users/(Sub-)Domains
 		PHP
 		FTPS or SFTP (Don't remember which of those was secure)

 	Certificate:
 		Let's Encrypt

-VPN Module:
+	VPN Modul:
 		OpenVPN (Secure internet connection)
 		(Tinc(Meshed) (LAN over Internet)) <- Does a Server need that?/Do we want that a server has it?

 ## Available Functions:
 	Live Terminal
 	Few Systeminformation